WP-API/WP-API/docs/routes/posts.md

 	POST /posts

 ### Input
-The supplied data should be a Post object.
+The `data` parameter consists of the elements of the Post object to be created.
 This data can be submitted via a regular HTTP multipart body, with Post values set as values to the `data` parameter, or through a direct JSON body.

 That is, the following are equivalent: